AIDASoft/podio/doc/examples.md

     try {
       auto& hits = frame.get<HitCollection>("hits");
     } catch (const std::runtime_error&) {
-      // The collection "hits" has not been available as type HitCollection }
+      // The collection "hits" does not exist or isn't a HitCollection }
 ```